votintsev/fnordmetric-php-redis/readme.md

 # [Fnordmetric](https://github.com/paulasmuth/fnordmetric) PHP API REDIS

-v0.1 final

 ### Send new events to Fnordmetric directly into Redis

-Fnordmetric PHP API REDIS uses phpredis lib to connect Redis server and put event directly into Redis.
+Fnordmetric PHP API REDIS uses [phpredis](https://github.com/nicolasff/phpredis.git) lib to connect Redis server and put event directly into Redis.
 Library [Fnordmetric PHP API](https://github.com/leemachin/fnordmetric-php-api.git) uses TCP sockets to write new events to Fnordmetric - nice solution, but if you have on your scripts redis or redis connect and you want use it - use this very simple lib.